 - 1. Disclose to clients and prospective clients the nature of the services provided, along with information about the costs to the client associated with those services. - 2.
 Disclose to clients and prospective clients the basic format and general principles of the investment processes they use to analyze investments, select securities, and construct portfolios and must promptly disclose any changes that might materially affect those processes. - 3.
 Disclose to clients and prospective clients significant limitations and risks associated with the investment process. - 4.
 Use reasonable judgment in identifying which factors are important to their investment analyses, recommendations, or actions and include those factors in communications with clients and prospective clients. - 5.
 Distinguish between fact and opinion in the presentation of investment analysis and recommendations.

 C. Record Retention

 Members and Candidates must develop and maintain appropriate records to support their investment analyses, recommendations, actions, and other investment-related communications with clients and prospective clients.

-CFA Institute Code of Ethics and Standards of Professional Conduct vi.
+vi.
 CONFLICTS OF INTEREST

 A. Avoid or Disclose Conflicts